lenushealth/docs/samples.md

 - _CategorySample_ – data is one of a fixed set of known values, eg `InBed` from a set `InBed`, `Asleep`, `Awake`
 - _CorrelationSample_ – data is zero or more of a set of QuantitySamples or CorrelationSamples

+## TypeIdentifier

+Each Sample has a TypeIdentifier indicating what the Sample data represents, and what type (Quantity, Category, Correlation) the Sample is.

 ## QuantitySamples